CrocoFactory/sensei/docs/learn/user_guide/first_steps.md

 Sensei abstracts away much of the manual work, letting developers focus on function signatures while the framework handles the API logic and data validation.

-The example of [First Request](#first-request) demonstrates a simple and robust HTTP request using the Sensei framework.
+The example of [First Request](#first-request){.internal-link} demonstrates a simple and robust HTTP request using the Sensei framework.
 Here's the key breakdown of the process:

 ### 1. Importing Dependencies: